openskies-sh/aircraftregistry/documents/registration-white-paper.md

 ## Acknowledgements

-We are thankful to Mr. Michael Rudolph ([michael.rudolph@dcaa.gov.ae](mailto:michael.rudolph@dcaa.gov.ae)) , Head of Airspace Safety Section in the Aviation and Airports Safety Department of the Dubai Civil Aviation Authority for comments and review.
+We are thankful to Mr. Michael Rudolph, Head of Airspace Safety Section in the Aviation and Airports Safety Department of the Dubai Civil Aviation Authority for comments and review.

 ## Revision History